allenlin90/programmingLearning/html/modernHTMLAndCSSFromTheBeginning/README.md

     1. `absolute` is relative the parent element of the entity.
 Note that its parent element must have `positioin: relative` to enable `absolute`.
 In the example, if we don't have a `<div>` tag for the `li` tag that has `absolute` its parent element will be `<body>` tag.
     1. `sticky` is positioned based on the user's scroll position.
 This value is usually used on the Navbar to keep the entity on the top when users scroll down the page.
 For example, we can have `property: sticky` and give `top: 0` to keep the Navbar always on the top.
 1. Besides, elements can be moved from it's current position with property `top`, `right`, `bottom`, and `left`.
 However, without changing `position` property from `static` to other values, we can't move the element with any of its positioning properties.
-1. If an element is covered (or behind) another element, we can use `z-index: 1` to pull the elemetn closer to the screen.
+1. If an element is covered (or behind) another element, we can use `z-index: 1` to pull the element closer to the screen.
 Therefore, it will be on top of the other elements without having `z-index` property or which has lower value.
 The higher value does the element has on its `z-index`, the closer the element to the screen.
 Note that value of `z-index` can be negative.
 ```html
 <style>
 .box {